Florida Hurricane Preparedness | East Ridge at Cutler Bay

 Keep an eye on the development of tropical storms and hurricanes.
 The National Hurricane Center can help keep you informed.

-It’s also important to stay in touch with family members, ensure they have a plan in place and are as prepared as possible.
+It’s also important to stay in touch with family members to ensure they have a plan in place and are as prepared as possible.
 For more information on taking action before a hurricane strikes, or to read more about hurricane preparedness, check out the National Oceanic and Atmospheric Administration’s resources.

 At East Ridge at Cutler Bay, we’re ready in the event of a hurricane, taking the need to prepare off the shoulders of our residents and their families.
 Here, we: